-- It bind other ligands at sites other than the active site (allosteric sites)
+- It binds other ligands at sites other than the active site (allosteric sites)

 - It can be either activated or inhibited by allosteric ligands

-- It exist in two major conformational states, R and T
+- It exists in two major conformational states, R and T

 - These often control key reactions in major pathways, which must be regulated.

-- Allosteric enzymes exists in two confirmational states “R-state” and “T-state“.
+- Allosteric enzymes exist in two conformational states “R-state” and “T-state“.

-- Non-allosteric enzymes shows rectangular hyperbola type of curve when Vo versus [S] was ploted.
-Where as allosteric enzymes shows sigmoidal curve.
+- Non-allosteric enzymes show a rectangular hyperbola type of curve when Vo versus [S] was plotted.
+Whereas allosteric enzymes show the sigmoidal curve.

-- Allosteric enzymes consists of more than one subunits i.e., they are oligomeric.
-These are usually much larger more complex having high molecular weight and often more difficult to purify.
+- Allosteric enzymes consist of more than one subunits i.e., they are oligomeric.
+These are usually much larger more complex having a high molecular weight and often more difficult to purify.

 - Allosteric enzymes are subjected not only to the inhibition but also activated by modulators i.e., effectors can be positive (or) negative in their action.

-- Allosteric enzymes catalyzed and irreversible reaction in metabolic pathway.
+- Allosteric enzymes catalyzed an irreversible reaction in a metabolic pathway.

-- The reaction catalyzed by an allosteric enzymes committed and rate limiting step.
+- The reaction catalyzed by allosteric enzymes committed and rate-limiting steps.

-Earlier we saw that cooperative binding equilibrium could be modeled with the Hill Equation, which was introduced through the equation
+Earlier we saw that cooperative binding equilibrium could be modeled with the Hill Equation, which was introduced into the equation

 where n is the co-operativity or Hill Coefficient.
 Likewise, for an enzyme which demonstrates cooperative (sigmoidal) initial rates plots,

-Allosteric enzymes shows two different types of control mechanism.
+How do most cells regulate the activity of enzymes?
+Allosteric enzymes show two different types of control mechanisms.
 On the basis of which these are classified into two types.

 - Heterotropic Enzymes: Which are stimulated (or) inhibited by an effector (or) modulator molecule other than their substrates.
-Eg: Threonin dehratase (Substrate: Threonine, Modulator: Isoleucine).
+Eg: Threonine dehydratase (Substrate: Threonine, Modulator: Isoleucine).

 - Homotropic Enzymes: Here substrate functions as the modulator.
-These enzymes contains two or more binding sites for the substrate.
+These enzymes contain two or more binding sites for the substrate.
 Eg: ATCase.

 How Do Allosteric Effectors Change Vm and Km?